taccho18/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 By providing your credentials you enable platform features that utilize SMS services.

+{{< c8y-admon-req >}}
+ROLES & PERMISSIONS:
+- To view SMS provider credentials: READ permission for the permission type "SMS"
+- To modify SMS provider credentials: ADMIN permission for the permission type "SMS"
+{{< /c8y-admon-req >}}

 #### To enter SMS provider credentials

 1. Click **SMS provider** in the **Settings** menu.

     ![Select SMS provider](/images/users-guide/Administration/admin-settings-sms-provider.png)

-	>**Info:** To see the SMS provider configuration, you must have the permission SMS READ.
-To modify the SMS provider configuration, you must have the permission SMS ADMIN.

 2. In the **SMS provider** page, select one of the available SMS providers from the **SMS provider** dropdown field.
 You can start typing to filter items and more easily find your preferred provider.